-• poor linking of music -0.1 / each time • disconnected additional effects -0.1 / each time manaja atawa hafara ar aftar laat maanawa 0.4 music stops before or after last movement outline music ends by breaking off abruptly outline monotonous background music outline -0.1 music stops before or after last movement outline -0.1 music ends by breaking off abruptly outline -0.1 monotonous background music outline -0.2
+poor linking of music

+disconnected additional effects

+- 0.1 / each time

+music stops before or after last movement - 0.1

+music ends by breaking off abruptly - 0.1

+monotonous background music - 0.2

-- Deductions from error in the composition
+- Deduction from error in the composition

 An error in the composition is any part of the program that disturbs and/or breaks the unity of the composition.
 These kinds of errors could be e.g. poorly connected or performed lifts or pre-acrobatic elements, poor or illogical connection of elements of composition (e.g. ordinary running, a situation where one gymnast is using a different leg than the others during the same movement)